RochesterinNYC/SayWhat/README.md

 SayWhat
 ------

+####To Use:

+Until the Django framework and GroupMe oauth are implemented, the only way to authenticate and train the markov bot on a corpus composed of the messages from your GroupMe groups is to get a groupme api token for your account and set it to the 'GROUPME_API_TOKEN' system variable.

 ####Functionality:

 Predicts text output for various social circuits like GroupMe, Twitter, Facebook, etc. given access to previous text material (corpus).